ikostan/DiceOut/README.md

 # DiceOut

+###NOTE: This thing is still a Work in Progress.
+Files, instructions, and other stuff might change!

 ### NOTE: This thing is still a Work in Progress.
 Files, instructions, and other stuff might change!

 The simulates rolling three dice and scoring a certain number of points for different combinations.